Roncalli SonShine Patch

 We want you, as a parent, to look in our busy, happy, noisy, creative classrooms and see your child at work and play.
 We want you to realize the validity of that play and the importance of what is being learned.
 Parents and teachers together can help the children to develop their full potential.

 Parents are the first educators of their children.
 You know your children best and we look forward to working in a partnership to educate your child.
-Please know that in a normal year, you are welcome to stop into the classroom or visit anytime.
+You are welcome to stop into the classroom or visit anytime.

 We will have two (2) conferences throughout the school year for the children who would be able to attend Kindergarten in the fall of the following year.
 Conference are a great opportunity to set aside time to share, ask questions, share concerns or give “pats on the back”.